studiokicobi/wednesday-the-raven/chapters/chapter-02.md

 Her voice sounded small and unimportant.

 “She’s missing?” said Harold.
-“Do you mean you lost your mother as well as a raven?”
+“You mean you lost your mother as well as a raven?”

 Ella blinked and shifted uncomfortably.
-A heavy and familiar lump swelled up in her throat, and the trapdoor at the bottom of her heart collapsed--again.
+A heavy and familiar lump swelled up in her throat, and the trapdoor at the bottom of her heart collapsed—again.

 “Don’t worry,” said Harold.
 “I have a plan.”